 The species was first defined in Linnaeus (1758) as shown here (type locality: Sweden).
 The nominate subspecies has not been recorded in the British Isles.

 This subspecies was first defined in Seitz (1907) as shown here and as shown in this plate (type locality: Norfolk, England).
 This subspecies is indigenous to the British Isles and differs from ssp. gorganus not only in terms of its appearance but also its ecology.
 Specifically, ssp. britannicus is a fenland butterfly, its main foodplant is Milk-parsley (Peucedanum palustre) and it is mainly univoltine, with only a small percentage of adults going on to produce a second brood.
-Dennis (1977) suggests that this is genetically controlled since, according to Gardiner (1963), "a day-length of 18 hours does not prevent the diapause of P. machaon".
+Dennis (1977) suggests that this is genetically controlled since, according to Gardiner (1963), "A day-length of 18 hours does not prevent diapause in P. machaon".